fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

       - 3000:3000
 ```

-Save this file as **docker-compose.yml** and place it next to the Dockerfile, at the root of the project.
-Each line has a meaning, the best way to learn is just by doing, but if you want to see the full specification see the [documentation](https://docs.docker.com/compose/compose-file/compose-file-v3/).
+The meaning of each line is explained as a comment.
+If you want to see the full specification see the [documentation](https://docs.docker.com/compose/compose-file/compose-file-v3/).

 Now we can use _docker-compose up_ to build and run the application.
 If we want to rebuild the images we can use _docker-compose up --build_.